 Pepón Osorio (photo by Joseph V. Labolito/Temple University Photography)

-Pepón Osorio, Laura Carnell Professor of Community Art at the Tyler School of Art at Temple University, has earned the 2018 Distinguished Artist Award for Lifetime Achievement from the College Art Association (CAA), joining a small group of past winners that includes many of the most influential American artists of the past century.
+Pepón Osorio, Laura Carnell Professor of Community Art at the Tyler School of Art and Architecture at Temple University, has earned the 2018 Distinguished Artist Award for Lifetime Achievement from the College Art Association (CAA), joining a small group of past winners that includes many of the most influential American artists of the past century.

 Osorio is the first artist of Puerto Rican descent to receive the award, which will be presented in Los Angeles on Feb.
 21, the first day of CAA’s Annual Conference.

 CAA’s press release announcing the Distinguished Artist Award for Lifetime Achievement cited Osorio’s “meticulous installations incorporating the memories, experiences and cultural and religious iconography of Latino communities and family dynamics,” noting the influence of his childhood experiences in Puerto Rico and his service as a social worker in the Bronx.
 Past winners of the award include Hans Haacke, David Hammons, Ellsworth Kelly, Jacob Lawrence, Yvonne Rainer and Nancy Spero.

 The announcement capped a triumphant month for Osorio.
 Nine days earlier, he learned that he had won another high-profile honor: a 2018 United States Artists fellowship, an award given to “the most compelling artists working and living in the United States, in all disciplines.”